Mindful Transformation: Redefining Your Trauma – 4-Day Therapy Intensive Workshop

 Monday–Thursday: 8 a.m. to 5 p.m., unless otherwise noted.

 Santé Center for Healing in Argyle, Texas (just north of Dallas/Fort Worth)

-$2,500 ($1250 deposit) includes: all intensive materials, hotel stay, equine therapy, art therapy, lunches, dinners, snacks.
+$2,500 ($1250 deposit) includes: all intensive materials, equine therapy, art therapy, breakfasts, lunches and snacks.
 The deposit is required prior to scheduling; payment is due in full 2 weeks before.
 Since Santé’s Intensives fill quickly, we encourage making reservations weeks in advance.

 If 30 days or more prior to the start of your Therapy Intensive your schedule changes or you become unable to attend, a full refund minus $250 administrative fee will be issued or you will be given the opportunity for a one-time transfer to one of the next three Therapy Intensives.
 If you choose not to reschedule or cannot reschedule within the next three Therapy Intensives, the intensive trauma therapy fees will be forfeited.
 Cancellations less than 14 days before the start of the Therapy Intensive are non-refundable.
 Materials and other Therapy Intensive arrangements and details rely on an accurate attendance count.
 If you have to cancel or transfer your workshop, please contact Nicole Miller at 214-444-7343 or NicoleM@santecenter.com immediately.
 There may be others on a waiting list.